 Our work in Anti-Corruption

-- Co-undertaking an evaluation of DFID, NORAD, Sida, Danida and Asian Development Bank anti-corruption (AC) support in five countries (Bangladesh, Nicaragua, Vietnam, Tanzania and Zambia).
-The evaluation looked at the effectiveness and relevance of the commissioning donors support to AC with a particular focus on corruption as it affects the poor and women.
-The emphasis was on lessons learned and identifying interventions that work, fail or actually harm country efforts in the fight against corruption (Asian Development Bank, DFID, NORAD, Sida, Danida, 2009-2010).
+- An evaluation of DFID, NORAD, Sida, Danida and the Asian Development Bank’s anti-corruption support in five countries (Bangladesh, Nicaragua, Vietnam, Tanzania and Zambia).
+The evaluation looked at the effectiveness and relevance of the anti-corruption support being provided, with a particular focus on women and the poor.
+We identified interventions that work, fail or actually harm country efforts in the fight against corruption (Asian Development Bank, DFID, NORAD, Sida, Danida, 2009-2010).

-- Reviewing DFID's Security, Justice and Growth Programme in Nigeria (£35 million over nine years), with particular responsibility for the reviewing the Growth Component (including commercial law reform, dispute resolution and land reform).
-Other aspects included anti-corruption, community policing, access to justice and laws reform (DFID, 2009).
+- Reviewing DFID's Security, Justice and Growth Programme in Nigeria.
+Aspects of this included anti-corruption, community policing, and access to justice and laws reform (DFID, 2009).